Skip to content

 21000

 If you carefully analyze the above output, you can see that we appended three 0s to the string, not prepended.
-Meaning it appears at the end of the string, not the starting of the string.
+Meaning it appears at the end of the string, not at the start of the string.

 If you want to pad at the end of the string, then the “f-string” approach is a perfect fit.

-A significant use case for this method is that if your formatting of strings involves multiple variables and requires padding, you can do both using this single approach, saving you a lot of time.
+A significant use case for this method is that if your string formatting involves multiple variables and requires padding, you can accomplish both tasks using this single approach, saving you a considerable amount of time.

 Method 4: String format()

-This is a complimentary method that does the same thing as “f-strings” except this is a functional approach and introduced in Python 2.
+This is a complementary method that achieves the same functionality as “f-strings,” but with a functional approach, introduced in Python 2.

 So, how do you use the string.format() method?
 Well, you can use the format() method to specify the width and padding character using the format {:0width}.